- Change the size of text and other items in the browser

 The section above focuses on changing content size within the web browser.
 Windows 10 also has the option to scale the size of text, apps, and other items.
 To do so, try the following:

 a.
 Press the Windows key, keep your finger on it and then press the I key (I for Information).
 The Settings screen will open.

 c.
 Select a scale from the Scale and layout menu:

 You can also press the Start menu and type Size.
 This searches for the keyword `Size’:

 If you see the Make text size bigger listing, click on it or hit Enter.
 This will show the Make text bigger slider.
 You can move the slider to adjust the size of the text.

-This was a quick tip for how to increase the size of content in the browser, and in Windows 10.
-If you have any other preferred ways to adjust content size in Windows 10, let us know in the comments.
+This page provided quick tips for how to increase the size of the content in the browser, and Windows 10.
+If you have any other preferred ways to adjust the content size in Windows 10, let people know in the comments.

 Grant is the webmaster here and a longtime computer enthusiast.
 He enjoys building new PCs and fixing old ones.
 Originally from the UK, Grant lives in Japan, teaches English, and is a part-time vegetable farmer.
 Lesser-known history about him includes getting his Commercial Helicopter License CPL(H) in the US and being a caregiver in the disabled community.
 Grant enjoys playing Apex Legends.